sider/sider-docs/docs/tools/python/flake8.md

 ### `plugins`

 This option allows you to enable Flake8 plugins.
-You can set arbitrary plugin names and also specify a _minimum_ version number.
+You can set arbitrary plugin names and also specify a version specifier like `==1.3.0`.
-If no version is specified, Sider will install the latest version.
+If only a name is specified, the latest version of the plugin will be installed.

+Also, you can specify any VCS URL that `pip` supports, like `git+https://git.example.com/MyProject#egg=MyProject`.

+See also the [`pip` documentation](https://pip.pypa.io/en/stable/reference/pip_install/) for details about such formats.